google/gmail-oauth2-tools/README.md

-Tools and sample code for authenticating to Google Mail with OAuth2.
+Tools and sample code for authenticating to Gmail with OAuth2.

 The specification is available [here](https://developers.google.com/gmail/xoauth2_protocol).